davidlauerman/ClassicallyDeep/README.md

 ## Inspiration

 When our team came together, we all knew we wanted to do something about music.
-The idea of being able to generate brand new melodies with a deep learning model was an absolute pick for us.
+The idea of being able to generate brand-new melodies with a deep learning model was an absolute pick for us.